Hollywood sign vandalized to read 'Hollyweed'

 A prankster managed to change the iconic sign overlooking Los Angeles early Sunday to read "Hollyweed," said L.A.
 Police Officer Christopher Garcia, who works in the agency's security service division.

-The police surmise that the vandal -- probably a man -- used tarps to change the O's in the sign to E's, he said.
+The vandal -- probably a man -- used tarps to change the O's in the sign to E's, he said.

 The vandal was caught on security-camera footage between midnight and 2 a.m. local time, but police can't tell his race or height because it was dark and raining, Garcia said.

-The "Hollyweed" sign was still up as of noon eastern time.
-Garcia explained said the police haven't been able to send a crew up to the hillside to fix it because it's a holiday.
-"We are backed up," he explained.
+The "Hollyweed" sign remained up until around 2 p.m. eastern time, when authorities took down the tarps used to change the lettering.

-"It needs to be taken down and that will be done momentarily," said Estevan Montemayor, a spokesman for LA City Councilman David Ryu, whose district includes the Hollywood sign. ""We don't know who did it but park rangers are going up there very soon to take down the draping that was put on top of the 'O' to alter the sign."
+Estevan Montemayor, a spokesman for LA City Councilman David Ryu, whose district includes the Hollywood sign, had earlier promised that the iconic sign would be restored to its normal state.

+"We don't know who did it but park rangers are going up there very soon to take down the draping that was put on top of the 'O' to alter the sign," Montemayor said Sunday morning.

 There are sensors at the sign that trigger an alarm for police, but because the sensors are only in certain areas of the letters, it's possible to avoid them.
 There's a road accessible to the public by foot and car behind the sign.